Somerset & Dorset Railway Heritage Trust: Heritage railway

 Commercial activities such as catering, retail services and the operation of public trains over the original trackbed come under the control of the Somerset & Dorset Joint Railway Company Ltd., a wholly owned subsidiary of the Trust.
-It is separate to and should not be confused with the Somerset and Dorset Railway Trust, which is located at the West Somerset Railway's Washford railway station.
+It is separate to and should not be confused with the Somerset and Dorset Railway Trust, which was formerly located at the West Somerset Railway's Washford railway station.